junxit/us-congress-bills-114/metadata.md

 - 2016-09-07 — On agreeing to the resolution Agreed to without objection. (text: CR H5119)
 - 2016-09-07 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H5119)
 - 2016-09-08 — Received in the Senate.
+- 2016-09-13 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(considered: CR S5677)
+- 2016-09-13 — Resolution agreed to in Senate without amendment by Unanimous Consent. (considered: CR S5677)
+- 2016-09-14 — Message on Senate action sent to the House.